OpenRLHF/OpenRLHF/README.md

 "<s>[INST] Hello, how are you? [/INST]I'm doing great.
 How can I help you today?</s> [INST] I'd like to show off how chat templating works! [/INST]"
 ```
 > [!NOTE]
+> By default, we use `train` and `test` as splits to distinguish training and testing datasets from Huggingface.
 > The ``JSON key`` options depends on the specific datasets.
 See [Reward Dataset](https://github.com/OpenLLMAI/OpenRLHF/blob/895e8089dc0b1db230316207ca702d5133ae18fd/openrlhf/datasets/reward_dataset.py#L10) and [SFT Dataset](https://github.com/OpenLLMAI/OpenRLHF/blob/895e8089dc0b1db230316207ca702d5133ae18fd/openrlhf/datasets/sft_dataset.py#L9)

 ### Supervised Fine-tuning